eslint/eslint/docs/src/extend/shareable-configs.md

 ## Using a Shareable Config

-To use a shareable config, include it in the `extends` field of an `.eslintrc` file.
+To use a shareable config, include the config name in the `extends` field of a configuration file.
 For the value, use your module name.
 For example:

 ```json
 {